Discover North Puget Sound

 For an overview of hunting in Washington and how to get started, visit our Hunt Washington blog post.

-The 2023-24 Game Bird and Small Game Hunting Regulations and Big Game Hunting Regulations pamphlets are available online and at hundreds of license dealers around the state.
+The 2024-25 Game Bird and Small Game Hunting Regulations and 2024 Big Game Hunting Regulations pamphlets are available online and at hundreds of license dealers around the state.
+The updated rules can help hunters make decisions about how to spend their time in the field.

 Image